BindPlane OP

 Install OpenTelemetry Agents to Sources

 • With BindPlane OP, installing agents to sources is simple.
-From the Agents tab, just click the “Install Agents” button on the top right.
+Click the “Install Agents” button on the top right from the Agents tab.

-• Select the operating system of the host you want to install the agent on.
+• You can select the host operating system on which you want to install the agent.
 For this guide, we’re installing an agent on MacOS devices.

 • Copy the command from BindPlane OP and paste it into a command prompt with administrator access to the host.